microsoft/vscode-docs/docs/remote/tunnels.md

 ### How do I remove a tunnel or machine?

 If you'd like to stop a tunnel you're running via the CLI, you may use `kbstyle(Ctrl + C)` to end the active tunnel.
-If you've enabled tunneling through the VS Code UI, you can run the command **Remote Tunnels: Turn of Remote Tunnel Access...** in VS Code.
+If you've enabled tunneling through the VS Code UI, you can run the command **Remote Tunnels: Turn off Remote Tunnel Access...** in VS Code.

 You can remove a machine's association with tunneling by running `code tunnel unregister` on that machine.
 You can also open any VS Code client, select the Remote Explorer view, right-click on the machine you'd like to remove, and select **unregister**.